jpronkko/FinlandEmissions2023/README.md

-# Finland Greenhouse Gas Emissions 2023 (FinlandEmissions2023) project
+# Finland Greenhouse Gas Emissions 2023 visualization

-FinlandEmissions2023 is a small project, in which I investigate through visualizations various aspects of StatFin Finland 2023 greenhouse emission data.
-The data covers years from 1990 to 2022 and preliminary data from 2023.
-It includes greenhouse gas emissions from various sectors in a detailed way such as land use, energy and transport.
-Apart from CO2 emissions, it includes emissions of other greenhouse gasses as well, such as methane.
+FinlandEmissions2023 is a data visualization project, in which I investigate various aspects of the StatFin Finland 2023 greenhouse emissions data.
+The data covers years from 1990 to 2022 and preliminary data for the year 2023.
+It includes emissions from various sectors in a detailed way such as land use, energy and transport.
+Apart from the carbon dioxide (CO2) emissions, it includes emissions of other greenhouse gasses as well, such as methane.
 One can browse the data from https://stat.fi/tilasto/khki.
 For this project I wrote a simple python code to retrieve a chunk of the data from StatFin public API for further processing in Python and Power BI to create the visualizations.

-This git project includes Power BI project files and python code used to make the report shown in the screenshot in figures 1 and 2.
+This git project includes Power BI project files and Python code (data fetcher and a Jupyter notebook for data preparation) used to make the report shown in the screenshot in figures 1, 2 and 3.

 <br />